-We offer exam/preparation and mentoring, for year 11 pupils, during registration.
+We offer exam/preparation and mentoring, for year 11 pupils, during Session Zero.
 These sessions promote self-esteem and confidence within a nurturing environment, providing pupils with the opportunity for personal enrichment.

 These clubs are run every day and provide a pleasant environment in which pupils can socialise with their friends, read, play games or use a computer to complete homework – with or without support from our staff!